Jordan Gate

 Jordan Gate (Arabic: بوابة الأردن) is a high-class commercial and residential project located in the Wadi Al-Seer district of Amman, Jordan.
 It consists of two high-rise buildings connected by a multi-story podium.

 The project, which began in 2005, faced years of suspension due to financial disputes between the owner and contractor, exacerbated by the 2008 financial crisis, along with other construction incidents.

 Construction resumed in early 2023, and the external facades of the buildings were completed, with interior works beginning in 2024.
 The project is expected to inaugurate its northern residential tower and commercial mall in mid-2026.
+They are the tallest buildings in Jordan.

 Overview

 The project is situated on an elevated site approximately 985 meters (3,232 ft) above mean sea level, in the Umm Uthainah Al-Gharbi neighborhood of West Amman, near the 6th Circle on Zahran Street.
 The total cost of the development is around $300 million.
 It was designed by the late Palestinian-Jordanian architect Ja'afar Tuqan and is owned by the Jordan Gate Company.

 The total building area is approximately 220,000 m² (2,400,000 sq ft) and includes 20,000 tonnes of steel reinforcement.
 It consists of two 43-storey high-rise towers, North and South, covering a total area of 135,000 m² (1,450,000 sq ft).
 A three-story podium adds an additional 14,000 m² (150,000 sq ft) of space.
 Additionally, the development features five underground parking levels, spanning 71,000 m² (760,000 sq ft), with a capacity to accommodate 1,764 passenger vehicles.

 The project will feature 215 residential apartments, a three-story shopping mall with 72 retail brands, a swimming pool, a 157-meter bicycle track, and both indoor and outdoor gyms.
 Due to the absence of any obstructing topography or surrounding buildings, the towers are visible from nearly all neighborhoods in Amman and many other Jordanian governorates.
 On clear days, they can even be seen from the West Bank, located tens of kilometers away.